sozialhelden/accessibility-cloud/public/js-example/README.md

 ## Running the example

-Right now the sourcecode of the example resides inside the [ac-machine repository](https://github.com/sozialhelden/ac-machine/tree/master/public/js-example).
+Right now the sourcecode of the example resides inside the [ repository](https://github.com/sozialhelden//tree/master/public/js-example).
 Eventually it will be moved into its own little sub-repository.
 To get it running you have to go through the following steps:

 ### Sign up / in